cloudmesh/cloudmesh-pi-burn/README.md

 Options:
     --interface=INTERFACE  The interface name [default: eth1]
-                           You can also specify wlan0 if you wnat to bridge through WIFI on the manager eth0 requires a USB to WIFI adapter
+                           You can also specify wlan0 if you want to bridge through WIFI on the manager eth0 requires a USB to WIFI adapter